cepharum/hitchy/docs-source/api/README.md

 ### Using Common Module Pattern

-Plugins and components discovered by Hitchy are just software modules that may export an API as usual:
+Plugins and components discovered by Hitchy are (consisting of) modules that may export an API as usual:

 ```javascript
 module.exports = {